Top 20 Types of Sturgeon: Complete Species Guide & Facts

 International Protection (CITES)

 The Convention on International Trade in Endangered Species (CITES) lists all sturgeon under Appendix I or II.
 This designation strictly regulates international trade in sturgeon products.
-Export permits require proof of sustainable sourcing.
+Export permits require proof of sustainable sourcing and legal origin.

 CITES measures include: